jimkont/Rdf2Cypher/README.md

  * prefix handling can be improved to enhance readability.
    This is a general purpose converter and in special cases prefixing can be redundant.
  * String escaping needs improvements for proper
+ * It is quite rough with datatypes, needs proper alignment